 Resilience: The Patriotic Lives of the Issei and Nisei

-Sep 28, 2022Today we continue our exploration of the incarceration of Japanese Americans during World War II.
 Let’s learn about what life was like for the Japanese immigrants who settled along the West Coast–how they assimilated into American culture, raised their families, and flourished, despite the barriers of restrictive laws and policies and the open hostility from Japanese exclusionists.
+Join us as we continue our exploration of the incarceration of Japanese Americans during World War II.

 Passages read by Kimi Cunningham Grant from her memoir, Silver Like Dust.